tanfwong/rfsoc_notes/_sources/ch9/sampthm.md

   :width: 400px
   :align: center
   ```
-  This signal is often called the *complex baseband* version of
+  This signal at the output of the lowpass filter is often called the
-  $x[n]$.
-It is a complex-valued bandlimited signal and retains all
+  *complex baseband* version of $x[n]$.
+It is a complex-valued
+  bandlimited signal and retains all spectrum information of the
-  spectrum information of the original continuous-time $x(t)$, i.e.,
+  original continuous-time $x(t)$, i.e., we can reconstruct $x(t)$
-  we can reconstruct $x(t)$ from this complex baseband signal.
+  from this complex baseband signal.